 Through advocacy efforts you can help make accessibility the norm.
 Total accessibility means being able to read any materials available to the public, walk in a safe environment, work in any setting we choose, and participate in any activities that other people do.
 You can strengthen our advocacy and service efforts by inviting your friends and colleagues to join us.
 The pathways open to you are many and varied.

 PCB chapters vary in their focus.
 Many are geographically defined by cities, counties, or regions, while others reflect a special interest shared by the members.
-The current chapters of PCB are: Beaver County, Capital City in Harrisburg, Carl Shoemaker in Mifflin County, Cumberland County Care and Share, Erie County, Golden Triangle in Pittsburgh, Hank Bloomberg in Clearfield-Jefferson Counties, J.F.
-Kennedy in Philadelphia, Lackawanna County, Lehigh Valley, Luzerne County, Monroe County, New Castle Regional in Lawrence County, Oil Valley in Venango County, Philadelphia Regional, Red Rose In Lancaster County, York Area, and Washington County.
-There is also a Special Interest Group; The Delaware Valley Council of Citizens with Low Vision in Philadelphia.
+The chapters of PCB have included: Beaver County, Capital City in Harrisburg, Carl Shoemaker in Mifflin County, Cumberland County Care and Share, Erie County, Golden Triangle in Pittsburgh, Hank Bloomberg in Clearfield-Jefferson Counties, J.F.
+Kennedy in Philadelphia, Lackawanna County, Lehigh Valley, Luzerne County, Monroe County, New Castle Regional in Lawrence County, Oil Valley in Venango County, Philadelphia Regional, Red Rose in Lancaster County, York Area, and Washington County.
+There was also a Special Interest Group; The Delaware Valley Council of Citizens with Low Vision in Philadelphia.